MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 - Helps minimize the number of times users need to enter their Entra credentials.
 - Helps reduce the number of passwords users need to remember.
 - Similar to signing into a Windows device with a work account, similar to Windows Hello for Business.
-- Get the benefits of entra ID join, which allows any org user to sign into the device
+- Get the benefits of entra ID join, which allows any organization user to sign into the device.

-This article applies to:

-- macOS

 This article shows you how to configure platform SSO for macOS devices in Intune.

 ## Prerequisites

-- RBAC role?
+- To create the policy, at a minimum, sign in with an account that is a member of the **Policy and Profile Manager** RBAC role.
+For more information on RBAC roles in Intune, go to [Role-based access control (RBAC) with Microsoft Intune](../fundamentals/role-based-access-control.md).
-- macOS 13.0 and newer
+- macOS 13.0 and newer devices
 - Company Portal app version 5.2307.99.2235 ??
 Where to get this version? ??

 ## Step 1 - Configure the Enterprise SSO app extension policy in Intune

 Platform SSO requires the Enterprise SSO app extension be configured in Microsoft Intune.
 For the specific steps, go to [Use the Microsoft Enterprise SSO plug-in on macOS devices](use-enterprise-sso-plug-in-macos-with-intune.md).
 Platform SSO is only available with Microsoft Intune.
-So, make sure you follow the Intune steps.
+So, make sure you follow the Intune steps when creating the SSO app extension policy.

-??Device features or [settings catalog](settings-catalog.md) policy ??
+??
+Oustanding questions:

+- To create the Enterprise SSO app extension policy, do you use the Device features template or the settings catalog?
+We currently document the Device Features template but it's not clear if that's still the correct way.
+- For the Enterprise SSO app extension, does the app have to be developed/coded to include something?
+We really don't mention this in the Intune docs and it's confusing.
+??

 ## Step 2 - Create the platform SSO policy in Intune

+To configure the platform SSO policy, use the [Intune settings catalog](settings-catalog.md).

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **Configuration** > **Create**.